sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Q_A2.md

 **Answer :**

 The Tower of Hanoi problem involves three rods and `n` disks of different sizes.
 The goal is to move all disks from the source rod to the destination rod, following these rules:
-1. Only one disk can be moved at a time.
+1. Only one top disk can be moved at a time from one rod to another.
-2. A disk can only be moved to the top of another rod if it is smaller than the disk already present there.
-3. Auxiliary rod to be used to help in the process.
+2. Larger disk cannot be placed on smaller disks.

 The recursive solution is based on the following steps:
 1. Move the first `n-1` disks from the source rod to the auxiliary rod.